-I have probably tested hundreds of dishes for my Real Food Meal Plans.
+I have probably tested hundreds of dishes for Real Plans.
 Some are delicious and some are not even worth mentioning.
 This slow cooked Cuban pulled pork falls into the category of AH-MAZ-ING.

 You could certainly serve this dish up with some tortillas, but I think it stands on its own without them.